CryptoMelody/Melody-ver-1.0-/README.md

-*Fun fact: after writing the line below i noticed some mistakes in my code (but it  actually work without solving them) :)*
+*Fun fact: after writing the line above i noticed some mistakes in my code (but it  actually work without solving them) :)*